discocompute/examples/sdk/hello_world/README.md

-# Running Dis.co's Python SDK Example
+# Dis.co's Python SDK Example

 This example code demonstrates how to use Dis.co's Python SDK and print the first hello world.